Local Thermalization of SU(2) Lattice Gauge Fields on Quantum Computers: Results

 The entanglement spectrum only has one nonzero eigenvalue initially since our initial state is a product state.
 As time evolves, more eigenvalues become nonzero as the dynamics generates entanglement.
 The entanglement spectra at $t=2/3$ and $1$ are approximately the same, indicating that the system is reaching towards a steady state.
 The initial state we choose is not near the peak of the energy spectrum, i.e., does not correspond to an infinite temperature state.
 Thus the entanglement spectrum is not uniform at late time and still contains quite a few very small eigenvalues.
 If we chose a more highly excited initial state such as the antiferromagnetic state mentioned in Sec.~\ref{sec:trotter}, we would see a more uniformly distributed entanglement spectrum at late time, when the system thermalizes.

 Next we compute the Rényi-2 entropy $S_A^{(2)}$ as a function of system and subsystem sizes at times $t = 0,\, 1/3,\, 2/3,$ and $1$, as shown in Fig.~\ref{fig:S2vsN}.
 The top, middle, and bottom panels correspond to subsystem sizes $N_A = 1$, 2, and 3, respectively.
 For clarity, the $t=1$ results are multiplied by a factor of 2.
-Red dots with errorbars denote classical simulator results obtained by using 20,000 shots per Pauli matrix element evaluation $\langle P_A\rangle$, black diamonds with errorbars represent results from real quantum hardware, generally using 4,000 shots on {\it ibm\_aachen} or {\it ibm\_fez} or {\it ibm\_kingston} except for $N = 101, 133$ for which we took 8,000 shots in total on {\it ibm\_boston} and {\it ibm\_torino}.
+Red dots with errorbars denote classical simulator\GM{(MPS simulation)} results obtained by using 20,000 shots per Pauli matrix element evaluation $\langle P_A\rangle$, black diamonds with errorbars represent results from real quantum hardware, generally using 4,000 shots on {\it ibm\_aachen} or {\it ibm\_fez} or {\it ibm\_kingston} except for $N = 101, 133$ for which we took 8,000 shots in total on {\it ibm\_boston} and {\it ibm\_torino}.
 Blue squares represent results obtained from classical exact diagonalization that have no errors.
 Details of uncertainty estimates can be found in Appendix~\ref{Appdix:A}.
-The classical simulator results are obtained up to $N=61$.
-To benchmark quantum hardware results against classical simulator ones, we fit the classical simulator results up to $N=61$ at different times $t = 0,\, 1/3,\, 2/3,$ and $1$ using a cubic polynomial function of $1/N$, defined as $f(N) = a + b/N+ c/N^2 + d/N^3$.
+The classical simulator\GM{(MPS simulation)} results are obtained up to $N=61$.
+To benchmark quantum hardware results against classical simulator\GM{(MPS simulation)} ones, we fit the classical simulator\GM{(MPS simulation)} results up to $N=61$ at different times $t = 0,\, 1/3,\, 2/3,$ and $1$ using a cubic polynomial function of $1/N$, defined as $f(N) = a + b/N+ c/N^2 + d/N^3$.
 The fitted values of relevant parameters are listed in Tab.~\ref{Tab:SA_fit} in Appendix~\ref{app:C}.
-A similar fit was performed to extrapolate the uncertainties of the simulator results to larger values of $N$.
+A similar fit was performed to extrapolate the uncertainties of the simulator results to larger values of $N$. \JW{The fitted result is consistent with the expectation that the physics of a local subsystem should become independent of the total system size $N$ once $N$ exceeds a certain threshold, because qubits near the spatial boundaries remain outside the causal cone of the subsystem under consideration.
+Consequently, this expected $N$-independence provides a useful benchmark for assessing the accuracy of the quantum-computing results. }